Qihoo360/evpp/apps/evmc/readme.md

 ### Status

-This is currently used in production which sends more than 100 billion requests every day.
+This library is currently used in production which sends more than 100 billion requests every day.

 ### Features